TEXflip/AppliedRoboticsStudentInterface/README.md

 1. calculates the necessary number of nodes
 2. checks if the node is inside an obstacle ( dilated by the robots radius)
-3. connects the node to its neighbours in linear and diagonal direction as long they are not inside an
+3. connects the node to its neighbours in linear and diagonal direction

 ---